ibivibiv/lm-finetuning/Markdown/RESEARCH.md

 ## ToDo

--   expand callback and checkpoint
--   get restarting to work
--   figure out eval on train set
 -   multiple tfrecord files
+-   figure out
+    -   figure out how the learning rate and scheduler should work
+    -   figure out eval on train subset
     -   weight init
+-   record dataset metadata
+-   replicate training on wikitext2 and 103
 -   make sure training works for wikitext103
+-   finetune wikitext103 from scratch
 -   do gcp benchmarks
 -   find out how to evaluate on full dataset